 It should also be noted that players who have been granted permission to play in a higher age group are not permitted to take the field before a player of the correct age in the team in the higher age group.
 For example, an Under 10s player shall not be permitted to start a game in Under 11s while a correct aged Under 11s player is on the reserve bench.
+This applies to all age groups up to and including Under 17s Tackle competitions and Under 16s Blues Tag competitions.

 If a player is granted permission to play in a higher age group for the entirety of a season, then that player, once approved, will not be able to play 'down' in their natural age group in that season (i.e. if an Under 10s player requests to register in an Under 11s team at their Club and is approved, they cannot then play in the Under 10s team at that Club in that season).
+Players may be permitted to play in their natural age group on application to the League in the event that the team they are registered to folds.

-LEAGUE TAG (MONARCH BLUES TAG) COMPETITIONS
+LEAGUE TAG (BLUES TAG) COMPETITIONS

-For League Tag (Monarch Blues Tag) competitions, players may participate in competitions a maximum of 3 years above their natural age (i.e. a player turning 12 this year may play in an Under 15s competition but NOT in an Under 16s competition).
+For League Tag (Blues Tag) competitions, players may participate in competitions a maximum of 3 years above their natural age (i.e. a player turning 12 this year may play in an Under 15s competition but NOT in an Under 16s competition).